ardonyx/dirmon/readme.md

 # Dirmon

 A tool for monitoring a single directory for file modifications.
-This is tool is specifically designed to capture ephemeral state that changes to quickly to easily capture with other tools.
-As an example, during the installation or launch of certain programs, temporary files may be quickly created and deleted.
+This is tool is specifically designed to capture ephemeral state that changes too quickly to easily capture with other tools.
+As an example, during the installation or launch of certain programs, temporary files may be created and deleted in rapid succession.
 This tool allows you to quickly pull the contents into memory which can printed to console or written to disk at a later time.

 ## Why Dirmon